-This is the really fun part – start dreaming!
+This is the really fun part—start dreaming!
 Spin the globe and jot down some of the locations you’ve loved or would love to visit.
-It might be a favourite holiday locale or even the sentimental site of your proposal.
-It might even be ‘neutral ground’ for couples who originally come from two different countries and don’t want to offend either family, “For example: An Australian and an American living in Hong Kong might choose Bali as a neutral location for their wedding rather than Australia or America” says Katrina Simorangkir from Bali Wedding International.
-“The excitement of travelling and having family and friends join you at the destination chosen is part of what makes a destination wedding so special.”
+It could be a favourite holiday spot or the sentimental site of your proposal.
+Alternatively, consider ‘neutral ground’ if you come from different countries and want to avoid favouring one family over the other.

-Have a rough idea of how many guests you want to invite.Will it be an intimate affair with just your and your parents (and maybe your children) or are you extending the invitation to family and friends.
-Keep in mind that this decision will influence your choice of venue and your final budget.
+Have a rough idea of how many guests you want to invite.
+Whether you’re planning an intimate affair with just your immediate family or a larger celebration with extended family and friends, this decision will influence your choice of venue and your final budget.

-On a budget?
-Don’t be discouraged as many resorts offer generous wedding packages so you might find that your dollar goes further than you first thought.
-“A destination wedding which obviously incorporates a holiday and, later, a honeymoon as well often allows couples to save a considerable amount of money.” says Katrina Simorangkir from Bali Weddings International.
+On a budget with your destination wedding?
+Don’t be discouraged.
+Many resorts offer generous wedding packages, so you might find that your dollar goes further than expected.
+A destination wedding, which often includes a holiday and honeymoon, can also help you save a considerable amount of money.

 GET EXCITED!
-10-12 months before
+12 months before

 A destination wedding doesn’t necessarily mean a tiny guest list but it’s unlikely that each of your second cousins will be able to join you.
 For some couples this is a plus, you’ll just have your very nearest and dearest by your side.
 For those who can’t make it due to work, budget or health reasons, be understanding – you can always host a big party with a fun photo reel when you return.